-- \ temperature being too high - \ External Power Brake Assertion is triggered (e.g. by the system power supply) - \ Power draw is too high and Fast Trigger protection is reducing the clocks - \ May be also reported during PState or clock change - \\ This behavior may be removed in a later release Unknown Some other unspecified factor is reducing the clocks.
-FB Memory Usage On-board frame buffer memory information.
+HW Slowdown HW Slowdown (reducing the core clocks by a factor of 2 or more) is engaged.
+This is an indicator of: Temperature being too high External Power Brake Assertion is triggered (e.g. by the system power supply) Power draw is too high and Fast Trigger protection is reducing the clocks

+Unknown Some other unspecified factor is reducing the clocks.

+FB Memory Usage

+On-board frame buffer memory information.
 Reported total memory is affected by ECC state.
 If ECC is enabled the total available memory is decreased by several percent, due to the requisite parity bits.
 The driver may also reserve a small amount of memory for internal use, even without active work on the GPU.
 For all products.

 Total Total size of FB memory.

-Used Used size of FB memory.